-At the beginning of World War II the old defenses of World War I had fallen in disrepair.
+At the beginning of the Second World War the old defences had fallen in disrepair.
 On 14 October 1939 the German U-boat U-47 penetrated Scapa Flow and sank the battleship HMS Royal Oak.
 833 of the crew were lost.
-After this incident Scapa Flow became one of the most strongly fortified harbors in the world.
+After this incident Scapa Flow became one of the most strongly fortified harbours in the world.